satishram/ATON---MOOS-IVP/README.md

 ATON framework written for testing is been shared here for students/researchers to gain more knowledge and these code helps to connect the commands from MOOS IVP and Control the thrusters accordingly

 Raspberry pi and Arduino Mega Been Used along with Topside Intel NUC With Blue Robotics ROV System

+Cloudonomous - Cloud Integration with ATON - MOOS IVP compliments for remote piloting and Autonomy Control through AWS Cloud and Details of the AWS Cloud furnished on the video link given below

 Pls feel free to reach us to know more at one2one@arobot.in